 - tomatoes – as always, using fresh juicy tomatoes is the best way to prepare this or any other sauce; but when they’re out of season, canned tomatoes will also do the job;

-- ginger, onions & garlic – a common trio in Asian cooking; it’s best to use shallots for this dish due to their nice texture and the sweetness they add to this gravy; yellow onions work too, I tried a few times and it was fine;
+- ginger, onions & garlic – a common combination in Asian cooking; it’s best to use shallots for this dish due to their nice texture and the sweetness they add; yellow onions work too, I’ve tried a few times using half of the required amount;

-- red chilies – I used 2 really spicy chilies (with seeds), but feel free to add less; you can also take out the seeds;
+- red chilis – I used 2 really spicy chilis (with seeds), but feel free to use less; you can also remove the seeds for less spiciness;

-- spices – lots of spices actually: coriander powder, garam masala, red chili powder, cardamom, dried fenugreek leaves; it is not Indian food if it doesn’t have at least five spices ?;
+- spices – lots of spices actually: coriander powder, garam masala, bay leaves, cardamom seeds, cumin seeds, dried fenugreek leaves; it is not Indian food if it doesn’t have at least 5 spices :).

 How to make vegan tofu makhani